 The Council of State Governments Justice Center (CSGJC) seeks $2,300,000 from the U.S. Department of Justice, Bureau of Justice Assistance (BJA) to provide Training and Technical Assistance (TTA) to FY2022 Justice and Mental Health Collaboration Program (JMHCP) grantees and other federal grantees.
-Our goals will be to position grantees to: 1) enhance law enforcement (LE) and behavioral health (BH) cross-system collaboration; and 2) assist LE, BH, and social service provider partners to design, develop, and implement model response programs to improve public safety responses and outcomes for people with mental health disorders (MHDs) and co-occurring substance use disorders (MHSUDs).
+Our goals will be to position grantees to: 1) increase cross-system collaboration between the mental health (MH) and criminal justice systems, and substance use treatment services; and 2) improve their joint responses to people with mental health disorders (MHDs) and co-occurring substance use disorders (MHSUDs).
 This will result in improved access to treatment and other necessary services as well as increased diversion of people with MHDs from the justice system.

-Building on our success as the C&P TTA provider, our approach will include: delivering TTA that is aligned with evidence-based practices to improve outcomes for the target populations; a TA Coach for each site to support grantees; using Planning & Implementation Guides to support grantees in systematic planning; tailoring assistance to the specific needs of cohorts of grantees (e.g., rural, urban, different response models) that includes individualized TTA Plans; offering peer-to-peer learning; and drawing on outside experts to enhance TTA; and development of resources and tools to support grantees meet goals.
+Building on our success as BJA’s JMHCP TTA provider since 2006, CSGJC’s TTA approach will include: delivering TTA that is aligned with EBPs to improve outcomes for the target populations; a TA Coach for each site to support grantees; using Planning & Implementation Guides to support grantees in systematic planning; tailoring assistance to the specific needs of the grant categories and cohorts of grantees (e.g., programs serving women, tribal nations) through the development of individualized TTA Plans; offering peer-to-peer learning opportunities; drawing on outside experts to enhance TTA; and development of resources and tools to support grantees reaching their goals.

 CSGJC will focus on the following objectives:

-Provide individualized, efficient, and consistent delivery of TTA to help grantees meet their federally funded program objectives and achieve a sustainable program by the end of their project period.
+Provide individualized, consistent, and efficient TTA to help grantees meet their grant objectives and achieve a sustainable program.